 \subsection{Preliminaries}

-Given a query $Q$ and a codebase, the goal of code search is to find the best code snippet $C$ that matches the query $Q$ from the codebase.
-For a current bi-encoder deep-learning model, we first transform query $Q$ and the code snippets $C$ to query and code tokens with the $\mathbf{tokenizer}$ such as BPE \cite{sennrich2016neural}.
+Code search aims to find the most relevant code snippet $C$ from a given codebase that matches a query $Q$.
+For a current deep-learning model, we first transform query $Q$ and the code snippets $C$ to query and code tokens with the $\mathbf{tokenizer}$ such as BPE \cite{sennrich2016neural}.
 Then we transform the token ids of the query $Q$ and the code snippets $C$ to vector representations $\mathbf{e_q}$ and $\mathbf{e_c}$ by neural network encoders, and calculate the similarity (or distance) measures in Euclidean space such as Cosine similarity or Euclidean distance to obtain the cross-modal similarity score $s$.
 The calculation can be formalized as follows:

 where $\Gamma$ and $\Gamma'$ are two well-trained neural network encoders learned from labeled paired data.